manassahoo-dev/DSA/concept/31-Intermediate-DSA-Sorting.md

 Input: arr = [3,5,1]
 Output: true
-Explanation: We can reorder the elements as [1,3,5] or [5,3,1] with differences 2 and -2 respectively, between each consecutive elements.
+Explanation: We can reorder the elements as [1,3,5] with differences 2, between each consecutive elements.

 Example 2: